August 1, 2025, 1:38 pm | Read time: 2 minutes

 As the U.S. intelligence agency explains, the perpetrators do not simply attack Linksys routers remotely.
 They also offer services like 5Socks and Anyproxy on the dark web, allowing others to access the vulnerable devices.
 At the same time, these services help them conceal their identity and location.

 It’s not the first time the manufacturer’s devices have been criticized.
-Back in 2019, a serious security flaw in Linksys routers came to light.
-TECHBOOK inquired about how the company informs its customers about the issue and what additional measures can be taken.
+Back in 2019, a serious security vulnerability in Linksys routers came to light.
+TECHBOOK inquired how the company informs its customers about the issue and what additional measures can be taken.
 However, a response has yet to be received.